-If you do want or need to travel without a car, planes may be a better option purely because of timing, Dr. Larry Burchett M.D., an emergency physician, tells Bustle.
+If you can't travel in a car, planes may be a better option purely because of timing, Dr. Larry Burchett M.D., an emergency physician, tells Bustle.
 "A bus for days across the country is far more hours than a plane ride," he says.
 However, he recommends that anybody traveling with other people in public should upgrade to a more protective mask if they can, such as an N95.
 Dr. Ravina Kullar M.D., an infectious disease specialist, recommends doubling up with a face mask and a face shield.
 In airports and terminals, stay socially distanced and wear masks at all times, Dr. Husain says — even when other people around you might have taken theirs off.

-If you do need to take a plane for whatever reason, Dr. Sellick suggests making sure it's an airline that's implementing social distancing and operating at 50-60% capacity, wearing masks and eye protection if possible, and using hand sanitizer liberally.
+If you absolutely can't postpone travel, Dr. Sellick suggests making sure it's an airline that's implementing social distancing and operating at 50-60% capacity, wearing masks and eye protection if possible, and using hand sanitizer liberally.
 Wipe down all the areas around you with disinfectant wipes and keep your hands away from your face.

 'If you travel by air, stand apart from TSA agents and other travelers while going through security," Dr. Amy Khan M.D., the executive medical director for Regence Blue Shield health insurance, tells Bustle.
 "During the identity check, remove and replace your face mask by its ear loops.
 Then, sanitize your ID card and carry-on bags followed by washing your hands as soon as possible.
 She advises bringing your own food, water, and hand sanitizer, regardless of your method of travel.
 No airline sandwiches or roadside diners, please.